 We are working towards creating tools that can be used in determining the effects of particular choices in education policy.
-Our aim is to be able to use such tools to inform the debate about initiatives like the US "No Child Left Behind" Act [10], and illuminate the controversies that such initiatives have created.
-To this end we have been extracting predictive models from sets of data related to human education, and implementing predictive models [12, 14].
+Our aim is to be able to use such tools to inform the debate about initiatives like the US "No Child Left Behind" Act [5], and illuminate the controversies that such initiatives have created.
+To this end we have been extracting equations from sets of data related to human education and implementing agent-based models that we can use for experimentation, as shown here, and prediction, as shown in some of our earlier work [7, 8].

-Typically, data on education is collected in one of two ways.
-It is either very large, aggregrate data sets over entire populations (like whole cities, school districts, states or provinces) or it is very small, localized experimental samples.
+Typically, education data is collected in one of two ways.
+Either very large, aggregrate data sets over entire populations (like whole cities, school districts, states or provinces) are gathered or very small, localized experimental samples are collected.
 In both cases, the data is usually analyzed using standard statistical methods.
 Often, the most highly publicized statistics are the simplest, for example the mean and standard deviation of standardized test scores in mathematics and language arts.
 These values are frequently the ones used to make policy decisions.
-More occasionally, the data is analyzed in such as way as to examine how multiple factors influence each other, such as the relationship between student-teacher ratios and test scores, dollars per student and test scores, or class size and test scores.

-Where this data is extracted into models, it is formulated in traditonal terms, as sets of interelated differential equations.
-In contrast to such models, commonly called equation-based models (EBMs), we are building agent-based models (ABMs) which are constructed in terms of a set of autonomous interacting entities.
-Such models have been successfully used to generate useful predictions about the behavior of populations made up of individuals [11], especially where such individuals make their own decisions about how to act [15].
+Occasionally, analysis is performed that examines how multiple factors influence each other, such as the relationship between student-teacher ratios and test scores, dollars per student and test scores, or class size and test scores.
+In the literature where these types of data is used to construct models, they are typically formulated in traditonal terms, as sets of interelated differential equations.
+In contrast to such models, commonly called equation-based models (EBMs), we are building agent-based models (ABMs) which are designed in terms of a set of autonomous interacting entities.
+Such models have been successfully used to generate useful predictions about the behavior of populations made up of individuals [6], especially where such individuals make their own decisions about how to act [9].
+These types of models can also be used to run experiments that allow us to explore variations on the policies, not only to make predictions but also to gain a deeper understanding of the model and the interplay between sets of variables in the model.